Program Completion, Graduation & Verification Statement Requirements

 - Degree recommendation by the College-specific program and the institutional administration.

-A Verification Statement document awards a student’s completion of all academic requirements established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) Future Graduate Accreditation Standards for Graduate Degree Programs.
+A Verification Statement (VS) document awards a student’s completion of all academic requirements established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) Future Graduate Accreditation Standards for Graduate Degree Programs.
 To receive a verification of completion of the program students must:

 - Demonstrate attainment of all Future Education Model entry-level competencies as documented in specific assessment method for each competency.